nestjs/docs.nestjs.com/content/techniques/mongo.md

 }
 ```

-If you are just looking to inject the model from a named database, you can use the connection name as a second parameter to the `@InejctModel()` decorator.
+If you are just looking to inject the model from a named database, you can use the connection name as a second parameter to the `@InjectModel()` decorator.

 ```typescript
 @@filename(cats.service)